GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultVerification/Example.rst

 ---------------------------------

 We request VTK-format output files and use Paraview to visualize the results.
-The following figure shows the distribution of resulted shear stress (:math:`\sigma_{xy}`) in the computational domain for two different cases (a permeable vs. an impermeable fault).
+The following figure shows the distribution of resulting shear stress (:math:`\sigma_{xy}`) in the computational domain for two different cases (a permeable vs. an impermeable fault).
 Numerical solutions for both cases are also compared with the corresponding analytical solutions.

 .. _problemFaultVerificationFig1:
 .. figure:: contour.PNG